-Updated: Sep 2
+Updated: Sep 26

 From then, it was clear that we were on our own.
 I was molested by a neighbor when I was nine.
-I would have told my mom, but I watched her beat my older sister for getting pregnant at thirteen.
+I would have told my mom, but I watched her beat my sister for getting pregnant at thirteen.
 Mom was a religious fanatic.
 The only time she got out of bed was to go to church.
 Mom went to jail twice for the way she beat us.
 I didn’t feel sorry for her because I always had a feeling that she liked beating us.

 I felt confused and angry about so many things, but I didn’t know how to use my voice to say what I needed to say.
 Drinking became the center of my universe when I found out that it gave me a voice.
 And that is how I functioned.
 Everyone knew I was an alcoholic in the making but I didn’t care.
 Nothing made sense without a drink.
 I started dating a wide range of men.
-I wanted to be loved so much that I would say yes when my boyfriend asked me to do things, I would be ashamed of doing.
+I wanted to be loved so much that I would say yes when my boyfriend asked me to do things I would be ashamed of doing.
 But it didn’t occur to me to say no because I loved him, he took very good care of me, and I didn’t want to be alone.
 Until one day, he became abusive after I told him I did not want to do something.
-After the first time he hit me, something changed; of course, I had to anyway.
+After the first time he hit me, something changed but of course, I had to anyway.

-I became a workaholic and did not have the energy to be a mother to my boys.
+I became a workaholic and did not have the energy to be a mother to my kids.
 I became moody and restless.
 During this time, I started using cocaine.
 It was a nightmare.
 It seemed like every guy I dated was abusive and the fights started getting serious.
 No matter how much I gave or what I did to make it work, which was anything because I had no boundaries, didn't work.
 I knew that if I didn’t get away soon, I would be killed.

 Thank you for reading my story.